-An History of Verbal and Non-Verbal Communication
+A History of Verbal and Non-Verbal Communication

-Construction of the Tower of Babel, a 16th Century painting by an unknown Flemish artist
+Construction of the Tower of Babel, a 16th-century painting by an unknown Flemish artist

 When we mistake words for reality, we are subject to the tyranny of words.